colmap/colmap/doc/format.rst

 using ``File > Import`` and then export the model in the desired output format using ``File > Export``.
-In addition, you can export sparse models to other formats, such as VisualSfM's NVM, Bundler files, PLY, VRML, etc., using ``File > Export As ...``.
+In addition, you can export sparse models to other formats, such as VisualSfM's NVM, Bundler files, PLY, VRML, etc., using ``File > Export As...``.
 To convert between various formats from the CLI, use the ``model_converter`` executable.